 The Earth system in a warmer world

-It is now entering the public consciousness that future warming, triggered by near-term anthropogenic greenhouse gas emissions, will last for many millennia, causing impacts large enough to warrant naming a new geologic epoch, the Anthropocene.
+In recent times, the public consciousness has been aware that future warming, triggered by near-term anthropogenic greenhouse gas emissions, will last for many millennia, causing impacts large enough to warrant naming a new geologic epoch, the Anthropocene.
 It is nearly impossible to understand the scale of these long-term impacts based on the short history of human scientific observations.
 The only viable way to gain observational insight is to examine responses to long-term warming documented in the geologic record.

 The past-climate record provides many examples of climate and environmental conditions for a planet warmer than preindustrial, and the dynamic pathways into and out of these warm planetary states.
 For example, states of planetary warming similar in scale to what is expected in the course of this century, and the multi-millennial effects of such warming, may be found in the Pleistocene events MIS5.5, MIS11, MIS19, and MIS31.
 Further back, the Pliocene warm period (3.29-2.97 Myr ago) illustrates a case of long-term warm conditions and their impact on the terrestrial and marine biosphere (possibly including CO2 fertilization and ocean acidification).
 While some warm intervals in the past appear to be associated with elevated CO2 concentrations, atmospheric CO2 is either not well constrained or likely similar to preindustrial levels for other events.
 There may be many pathways to the creation of warm global states, and this diversity of geological examples provides useful natural antecedents to better understand future impacts in response to human modifications of the Earth system.

 The multitude of climatic and environmental information stored in natural climate archives (such as temperature, precipitation, greenhouse gas and aerosol concentrations, sea level, biome composition, etc), together with climate model results, allow us to draw a comprehensive picture of how climate, the environment, biogeochemical cycles as well as atmospheric and ocean circulation change in warmer worlds.
-Accordingly, the Integrative Activity "Warmer worlds" will assess the knowledge on these changes and the existence of planetary boundaries associated with extreme warmth and rapid warming in the past.
-Moreover, it will identify gaps in current research and make suggestions for the future research agenda.
+Accordingly, the Integrative Activity "Warmer Worlds" assessed the knowledge on these changes and the existence of planetary boundaries associated with extreme warmth and rapid warming in the past.
+Moreover, it identified gaps in current research and made suggestions for the future research agenda.

-The following cross-cutting questions should be addressed (this is not an exhaustive list):
+The following cross-cutting questions were addressed (this is not an exhaustive list):

 - Climate with its impacts and feedbacks in past warmer interglacials: analogues for a warmer future?
 Among others, how can long-term changes in the past under different boundary conditions be used to constrain the fast present warming?